DASDAE/das-anomaly/README.md

 cfg = TrainAEConfig()
 AutoencoderTrainer(cfg).run()
 ```
 Note: Since the `TrainSplitConfig()` function randomly selects PSD images from the generated plots, you must ensure the training and testing datasets do not include obvious anomalies.
 If you have an excel sheet with time stamp of anomalies (such as a catalog), use the "exclude_known_events_from_training" in examples directory to exclude them.
 Or, manually inspect both the training and testing sets to ensure they do not contain apparent anomalies.
-Review their time- and frequency-domain representations, and remove any suspicious samples to maintain the quality of training.
+Review their time- and frequency-domain plots, and remove any suspicious samples to maintain the quality of training.

 6. Test and set thresholds: